chalatz/tours/pages/info/privacy-terms.md

 #### Additional Information

-No one can guarantee that transmission of data over the Internet is completely secure.
-It may be possible for third parties to unlawfully intercept or access transmissions or private communication.
-While we strive to protect your personal information, RhodesPrivateTours.com cannot warrant the security of any information you transmit to us and we shall not be liable for any special, incidental or consequential damages you may suffer in the event that your transmission of data was intercepted.

 RhodesPrivateTours.com reserves the right to change this Privacy Policy at any time.
 Any such changes will be posted online.
 Please contact us via e-mail at info@RhodesPrivateTours.com if you have any questions or concerns about our Privacy Policy.

 ### TERMS AND CONDITIONS